 Annual financial statements of the company for the preceding year should be executed and signed by the entire management board of the company not later than 3 months of the end of the financial year concerned.
 If the financial year is equivalent to the calendar year, this should take place until March 31 at the latest.
-Afterwards, the financial statements should be approved by the general meeting of shareholders within 6 months of the balance date.
+Afterwards, the financial statements should be approved by the general meeting of shareholders within 6 months of the balance date (usually no later than June 30).
 After approval, the financial statements shall be submitted to the registration court (National Court Register) and the tax office.

-According to the Accounting Act, financial statements of the following entities are subject to mandatory audit:
+According to Art.
+64.1 of the Accounting Act, financial statements of the following entities are subject to mandatory audit:

-- average annual employment in terms of FTEs was at least 50 employees;
+- average annual full-time employment was at least 50 persons

-- total assets in the balance sheet as at the end of the financial year constituted the PLN equivalent of at least EUR 2,500,000;
+- total assets of the balance sheet as at the end of the financial year amounted to the equivalent in Polish currency of at least EUR 2,500,000

-- net incomes from sales of goods and products and from financial operations for the financial year constituted the PLN equivalent of at least EUR 5,000,000.
+- net revenue from sales of goods and products as well as financial operations for the financial year constituted an equivalent of at least EUR 5,000,000 in the Polish currency

 In addition, every business entity may hire a chartered accountant to carry out an audit of its financial statements or review of its accounting books whenever this is deemed necessary by the entrepreneur.